mcheng7777/CS124-ML_in_Genetics/README.md

 # CS124-ML_in_Genetics

 CS124 Haplotype Phasing Project
-Michael Cheng and Anweshan Das
+By Michael Cheng and Anweshan Das

 A haplotype phasing prediction algorithm given a genotype dataset of individuals (missing data or not) and returning a predicted haplotype phase pair for each genotype.